KejiaZhang-Robust/FMR-GC/README.md

 # Harmonizing Feature Maps: A Graph Convolutional Approach for Enhancing Adversarial Robustness

-Welcome to the official code repository for our NeurIPS 2023 submission paper "Harmonizing Feature Maps: A Graph Convolutional Approach for Enhancing Adversarial Robustness".
+Welcome to the official code repository for our paper "Harmonizing Feature Maps: A Graph Convolutional Approach for Enhancing Adversarial Robustness".
 This repository contains the PyTorch implementation of our proposed method.

 ## Implementation